Go to exercises and answers

 Example of the required record keeping for an asset - a vehicle over the period that it was owned by a business.

-The details can be kept in a card database:
+The details can be kept in a card or electronic database:

 Make: Mitsubishi